Akuukis/LiquidHumanity/Readme.md

 In order to do the most good, we want that those contributing the most also be the most enabled to direct others, that is to have the highest voting power.
 The problem comes at measuring what's done, and that can be measured in two ways.
 First, by setting the an "objective" measure, and everything is measured using that - I see it impossible to establish universal measure for such diverse and unique term "threats and risks to humanity".
 Second way is to measure it in a "subjective" manner either by rating or ranking.
 According to [#REF], ranking is better than rating in ambigous and subjective decisions.
 I propose the following three things - members claim their target rank after a set period, and at the end of the period anonymous peer ranking is performed and corrected for competence using [#REF] method to improve its precision.

 The end voting power should positively correlate with rank (R) and precision of the claim (`E = mod(R_real - R_claimed)`), for example by formula `VOTES = ( R + 1/(sqrt(E)+1) ) / R`.
 Elaborate on properties of target function ...

+### Participants

+The proposal is as follows: States, NGOs and Internation institutions come together "to the table of ABC".
+Corporations are ok to be around but doesn't have any formal voting power.
+The main idea is that NGOs do their calling for positive impact, states and other international institutions keep corporations in check to not commit negative impact, and everyone indirectly helps NGOs.
+Meanwhile ABC serves as a humanity's distributed platform for proposals, discussion and decision-making.

 Crowdsource the proposal and discussion processes. ...